scollier/SATraining/atomicDockerLVM.md

 -rw-r--r--.
 1 root root 51200000 Feb 27 20:40 data
 ```

-And the space in `df -h` on the host will have increased.
+The disk usage shown by `df -h` on the host will have increased, even after deleting the container.

 ##Configuration Merging

 * Explore configuration merging.
-Execute the following command to look at existing differences.
+Execute the following command to look at existing differences:

 ```
 # ostree admin config-diff